IrisDynamics/orcaSDK/README.md

 To use the SDK you will need the following tools:

 ### Software
-- [A Git client](https://git-scm.com/downloads).
-Our tutorials assume a command-line client.
 - A C++ build system.
 For Windows your most appropriate option is likely MSBuild, which comes packaged with the IDE we recommend, [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
 - [CMake](https://cmake.org/)